esabitova/aws-digito-artifacts-gameday/README.md

 <b>SHARED</b> type of CFN template resource:
 * Single copy of given cloud formation template stack will be created for every template.
 * All tests can use same stack of given cloud formation template at the same time (when running in parallel).
+* IMPORTANT: Test should not modify this resource at test runtime, since other tests which are using this resource will be impacted.
 * SHARED cloud formation templates should be located under folder: ```resource_manager/cloud_formation_templates/shared/```

 <b>NOTE:</b> Make your own best judgement when to create cloud formation template as SHARED.